-The most important thing you can do before going ahead and booking a Botox appointment is to make sure the practitioner is medically qualified.
+The most important thing you can do before going ahead and booking a wrinkle-relaxing appointment is to make sure the practitioner is appropriately qualified.
 There are tonnes of people out there offering cheap anti-wrinkle treatment, which is a terrifying thought.
 Don’t let anyone with a needle near your face if they don’t have the qualifications and experience that will enable them to do a great job.
-On Glowday, we ONLY list medically qualified practitioners, so you can search for Botox in your area, knowing you're in safe hands.
+On Glowday, we ONLY list medically qualified practitioners, so you can search for a practitioner in your area, knowing you're in safe hands.

-As well as checking your practitioner’s credentials, why not also take a look at their Botox before and after pics?
+As well as checking your practitioner’s credentials, why not also take a look at their before and after pics?
 This is a great way for you to assess their work and really see the effects of their anti-wrinkle injections.
 It also gives you the chance to look at the areas of the face that you want to target and make sure this is the treatment for you.
-When you search for Botox in your area on Glowday, we encourage practitioners to upload Botox before and after images as well as before and afters for the other treatments they offer, so you can A) see what kind of results you can expect from the treatment and B) check out the practitioner's skills, so you can decide if they're right for you.
+When you search for anti-wrinkle treatments in your area on Glowday, we encourage practitioners to upload before and after images as well as before and afters for the other treatments they offer, so you can A) see what kind of results you can expect from the treatment and B) check out the practitioner's skills, so you can decide if they're right for you.

 3. Research side effects

-Anti-wrinkle treatments like Botox are relatively uncomplicated, but as with any cosmetic treatment, there is always the chance of side effects.
+Anti-wrinkle treatments are relatively uncomplicated, but as with any medical aesthetic treatment, there is always the chance of side effects.
 The most common side effects after Botox injections are mild swelling, a little bit of bleeding in the treated area and a short-lasting headache.